How Traffickers Prey on America’s Youth: Jaco Booyens

 There's a very, very dark element underneath the surface.

-I'd say the biggest change from when we sat down last when we discussed things like the impact of the border on human trafficking, online exploitation, would be that now, other than back then, human trafficking as a slogan, as a concept, has become easy to say and it's lost its gut-wrenching impact on the American culture.
+I'd say the biggest change from when we sat down last, when we discussed things like the impact of the border on human trafficking, online exploitation, would be that now, other than back then, human trafficking as a slogan, as a concept, has become easy to say.

-That's a big concern for me because when society grows numb to the definition and it loses its impact, society will easily allow it to blend in and that's what's happening.
+Because when society grows numb to the definition and it loses its impact, society will easily allow it to blend in and that's what's happening.

-Can you give me a picture first of all of the scale of this and then I want to get you to, I guess, remind our audience, especially those that may not have seen some of our interviews before, what you do and why you do it.
+Can you give me a picture first of all of the scale of this and then I want to get you to I guess remind our audience especially those that may not have seen some of our interviews before what you do and why you do it.

 Yeah, thank you.

-And I wish I could tell you that it has decreased.
+The scale is enormous and I wish I could tell you that it has decreased.

 But we're talking about a $52 billion industry of buying and selling predominantly women and children inside this country, American citizens.

-We are still, by a long stretch, the number one nation on earth where sexual exploitation is happening and it's commercialized.
+We are still by a long stretch the number one nation on Earth where sexual exploitation is happening and it's commercialized.

 Unfortunately, we're the number one producer of pornography, consumer of pornography.